Two-Chapter Excerpt from Erik's Revelation

 Chill, dude.
 You’re not meeting a woman to date; you’re meeting a horse trainer.
 He just hadn’t expected the horse trainer to be beautiful…and shapely…and--Stop it!
 You don’t have time for a woman in your life.

+He redirected his thoughts outward, taking in his surroundings, something that usually worked to clear his mind.
 The ranch was busier than the previous times he’d been there.
-Every ranch hand was active doing something.
+Every ranch hand was actively doing something.
 Mostly shutting down sections for the winter, it seemed.
 While business on the ranch was year-round, the tourist end of things shut down mid-September when even daytime temperatures hovered near freezing.

 He also noticed the ranch smelled better than the last time he’d visited.
 Previously, ammonia dominated all other scents.
 But today, he actually inhaled deeply, appreciating the sweet aroma of fresh hay and oats.
 The scent took him back to when his family had horses—how much work they had to do to keep those horses clean and fed.

-Saturday mornings when he was a kid didn’t entail sleeping in or watching cartoons.
+Saturday mornings when he was a kid hadn’t entailed sleeping in or watching cartoons.
 No, on summer weekends, the entire family worked the yard.
 At the time, it felt like drudgery, but now he appreciated the hard work, knowing it had instilled a strong sense of family ownership and a good work ethic.

 Several high-pitched wails followed.